Provably Convergent Actor-Critic for MARL through Risk-aversion: Results for Markov Games and MARL

 \Cref{assumption:regularizers_smoothness} is a standard assumption in optimization theory and RL.
 When the regularizers are KL/log-barrier, although they are not smooth on the entire simplex, we can modify the projection step in the $z$ update in \eqref{eq:iteration_rule} to project onto a subset of $\sZ$ where policies are uniformly lower-bounded, on which both KL and log-barrier are smooth.

-Under Assumptions \ref{assumption:mu_lambda_strong_monotonicity} and \ref{assumption:regularizers_smoothness}, if we have a fixed $\bQ$ function, iteratively applying preconditioned GD $z_{t+1}=\Proj_\sZ\left(z_t-\eta \Lambda F(z_t)\right)$ on the joint policy $z$ of all players, it holds that $z$ converges to the unique Nash equilibrium of the 4-player game, which by \Cref{prop:equilibrium_2to4_player} has its $\pi$ component converges to the RQE of the two-player game, corresponding to the stage game given $\bQ$.
+Under Assumptions \ref{assumption:mu_lambda_strong_monotonicity} and \ref{assumption:regularizers_smoothness}, if we have a fixed $\bQ$ function, iteratively applying preconditioned GD $z_{t+1}=\Proj_\sZ\left(z_t-\eta \Lambda F(z_t)\right)$ on the joint policy $z$ of all players, it holds that $z$ converges to the unique Nash equilibrium of the 4-player game, which by \Cref{prop:equilibrium_2to4_player} has its $\pi$ component converging to the RQE of the two-player game, corresponding to the stage game given $\bQ$.
 This can be seen as an approximation of $\texttt{RQE}_i(\cdot)$ with some error.

-In light of this rationale, we propose a two-timescale iteration process regarding the 4-player game with two original agents and two adversaries, that provably converges to the RQE of the Markov game as follows:
+In light of this rationale, we propose a coupled iteration process regarding the 4-player game with two original agents and two adversaries, that provably converges to the RQE of the Markov game as follows:

 where we initialize $\bQ_0=0$ and $z_0$ to be uniform policies.
-Here $\alpha_t,\beta_t$ are step sizes and $\Proj_\sZ$ is the projection operator that projects each component $(\pi_{1,t},\pi_{2,t}, p_{1,t},p_{2,t})$ onto their respective simplexes.
+Here $\alpha_t,\beta_t$ are step sizes (with $\alpha_t\ll\beta_t$) and $\Proj_\sZ$ is the projection operator that projects each component $(\pi_{1,t},\pi_{2,t}, p_{1,t},p_{2,t})$ onto their respective simplexes.
 In each iterate, we first conduct a projected preconditioned GD step to obtain $z_{t+1}$ using the current gradient operator $F(z_t;-\bQ_t)$, followed by a soft $Q$-update to drive $Q_{t+1}$ closer to the true $Q$ function of $z_{t+1}$.
-The convergence guarantee for the iteration rule \eqref{eq:iteration_rule} is stated in \Cref{thm:iter_convergence_thm}, whose detailed version and proof can be found in \Cref{app:proof_iter_convergence_thm}.
+Iteration rule \eqref{eq:iteration_rule} can be interpreted as follows: If we conduct many $z$ gradient steps before one $Q$-iteration step, it recovers the risk-averse version of Nash $Q$-Learning \citep{hu2003nash} $\bQ_{t+1}\leftarrow (1-\alpha_t)\bQ_t+\alpha_t\sT \bQ_t$ with an approximation oracle of RQE instead of Nash equilibrium.
+If we perform many $Q$-iteration steps before one $z$ gradient step, it recovers policy gradient methods.